File an Insurance Claim

 Damages to Commonwealth-owned vehicles Caused by Third-Parties

-For any claim involving a Commonwealth-owned vehicle where damage is caused by third-party, BRIM partners with the Bureau of Vehicle Management and the Commonwealth agency responsible for the vehicle to obtain repair estimates.
+For any claim involving a Commonwealth-owned vehicle where damage is caused by third-party, FARM partners with the Bureau of Vehicle Management and the Commonwealth agency responsible for the vehicle to obtain repair estimates.
 The estimates are submitted to the other party’s insurance carrier for reimbursement to the Commonwealth.
-BRIM also negotiates on behalf of the Commonwealth to recover any additional property damage losses.
+FARM also negotiates on behalf of the Commonwealth to recover any additional property damage losses.

 For additional information regarding Commonwealth-owned vehicles accidents, contact the Bureau of Vehicle Management, Claims Division at RA-GSBVMCLAIMSDIV@pa.gov or (877) 347-9966 option #5.